The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Between the towns of Tulita and Norman Wells, in the great roadless core of the Northwest Territories, dozens of sinkholes pit the forest – odd, disfinguring pockmarks in the face of Mother Earth.
 The most famous is this one, northwest of Bear Rock, with plunging sides and deep aquamarine waters.
 Scientists say it was formed by the collapse of a vast subterranean cave.

 Nahanni National Park Reserve is slashed by all sorts of gaping gorges, but the most dramatic is this dangerous, dark, sheer-sided, unexplored incision – legendary Scimitar Canyon.
 It’s 20 kilometres long, very narrow and mysteriously deep.
-It was formed eons ago when the Ram River slit open the Ram Plateau, carving the most fearsome chasm you’ll ever peer into.
+It was formed eons ago when the Ram River slit open the Ram Plateau, carving one fearsome chasm.

 On the shores of Cape Bathurst in the Western Arctic, the bleak Smoking Hills have smouldered for centuries, sending sulphuric soot billowing over the Northwest Passage.
 A place of fire and brimstone, the area is underlain with oil shales that spontaneously ignite when exposed to air.
 Just to the east is the community of Paulatuk – the name of which means, appropriately, “place of coal.”

 Revered as "one of the most aesthetically beautiful rock faces in the world," Lotus Flower Tower is a sheer, breathtaking 2,200-foot cliff – one of the world's tallest, most severe walls of stone.
 The signature face in the Cirque of the Unclimables, this skyscraping escarpment attracts world-class alpinists.
-It's not for the faint of heart: It takes iron guts to keep your cool when there's a half-mile of thin air between you and terra firma.
+It's not for the faint of heart.

 Beneath Great Slave Lake’s whitecaps lies a deep secret – a mysterious, watery abyss unrivaled in North America.
 At a point not far offshore from the community of Łutselk’e, the lake-bottom falls away two-thirds of a kilometre – the deepest point in North America.
 It’s unclear how far down it goes.
 The official figure is 614 metres – 2,014 feet.
 But according to researchers who recently conducted bathymetric soundings, there are trenches that reach even farther down – by 30 metres, or maybe more.